patriciogonzalezvivo/lygia/DESIGN.md

 ### WGSL Specifics

-WGSL as a language have some fundamental differences from GLSL, HLSL and METAL.
+WGSL as a language has some fundamental differences from GLSL, HLSL and METAL.
 Here are some guidelines to help with the transition:

 * **WGSL Function Renaming**.
 WGSL [does not support function overloading](https://github.com/gpuweb/gpuweb/issues/876) and as such function names must be unique and should reflect the size of parameter, return types.
 See documented examples below.